Next Lesson - Gene Expression

 Creative commons source by Hydra2114 [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)]

 As males are the only gender to have the Y chromosome, y-linked diseases only affect males.
 The y chromosome contains genes which drive normal male development, such as the SRY gene.
-As there is only one Y chromosome in males, the allele cannot be recessive, as it will always exert an effect on development.
+As there is only one Y chromosome in males, Y-linked traits are usually described without using dominant or recessive terminology, as any functional allele present is expressed.
 It is worth noting that y-linked diseases are even rarer than x-linked dominant diseases, so it can be hard to find more information about them in medical literature.
 An example of a y-linked disease is Azoospermia which is the complete inability to produce sperm, leading to infertility.

 Figure: Y-linked Punnet Square